stevleibelt/incubator/web/blog/static_page_generator/README.md

 # Static Page Generator

 Tired of blog systems because they are for the web browser users?
 Currently, i am.
-I do not want to blame the guys who are throwing there time on great open source projects to build a blog system with used by webbrowser.
+I do not want to blame the guys who are throwing there time on great open source projects to build a blog system with used by web browser.
 But thinking about myself, all i want is to write something in markdown or similar and upload this entry.

-## Core Functionalities
+## Core Functions

 * one template
 * supports sections and subsections and subsections ...
 * supports tags
 * supports markdown
-* a cronjob/or manually triggerd generation of parts possible (to fetch rss entries by other sites)
+* a cron job/or manually triggered generation of parts possible (to fetch rss entries by other sites)
-* a cronjob/or manually triggerd generation of articles
+* a cron job/or manually triggered generation of articles
 * cli generator
     * hook or event based for easy up extension
     * generate file/entry/parts based content